 The court held that a person could only rely upon a licence issued under Section 16 WCA 1981 provided the act was for one of the statutory purposes as defined.

-- In relation to the killing of a wild bird, it had been so seriously disabled otherwise by his unlawful act that there was no reasonable chance of it recovering; see section 4(2)(b) WCA 1981.
+- In relation to the killing of a wild bird, it had been so seriously disabled otherwise than by their unlawful act that there was no reasonable chance of it recovering; see section 4(2)(b) WCA 1981.

 These defences must be considered with care.
 Where it is claimed that an injured bird was taken for the purpose of tending it, that intent must be shown to have been present at the time the taking occurred.
 Furthermore, "tending" should be interpreted as meaning "tending properly" and an injured bird that has been tended improperly following captivity may lead to consideration of a charge of causing unnecessary suffering under the Protection of Animals Act 1911.
 A veterinary surgeon can give evidence as to whether an injured bird has been tended properly.
 Note: Only a registered veterinary surgeon may carry out veterinary surgery; see section 19 Veterinary Surgeons Act 1966.

 A defence may also be raised under section 4(2)(a) that a bird has been "injured" and disabled from living in the wild by becoming "imprinted" into regarding its human keeper as its source of food.
 Where a person has deliberately allowed a bird to "imprint" in this manner the statutory defence will not apply.
-However, the scientific concept of animal imprinting is a complex one and where a defence is raised based on such a premise you will need to employ a suitably qualified expert.
+However, the scientific concept of animal imprinting is a complex one.
+Where a defence is raised based on such a premise, prosecutors will need to employ a suitably qualified expert.
 See section 4(2) WCA 1981.

-It is an offence under section 1(2)(a) for a person to have in his possession or control any live or dead wild bird or any part of it, or anything derived from, such a bird.
-See section 1(2)(a) WCA 1981.
+It is an offence under section 1(2)(a) for a person to have in their possession or control any live or dead wild bird or any part of it, or anything derived from, such a bird.

-This is also an offence of strict liability, and the statutory defence under section 1(3) will apply.
-It should be noted that while section 1(2)(a) refers to a "live or dead" wild bird, the statutory defence in section 1(3) refers to a bird that has been "killed".
-There is a clear distinction between "dead" and "killed" since only the former will include death from natural causes such as starvation, old age, or disease.
+This is an offence of strict liability, although there is a statutory defence under section 1(3) for situations where the suspect has not killed the bird or has killed it (or taken the egg) lawfully or acquired it lawfully.
+There is a clear distinction between "dead" and "killed" since the former will include death from natural causes such as starvation, old age, or disease.